-1.3 Quantum computing for mesoscale CFD methods
+1.3.
+Quantum computing for mesoscale CFD methods

-This paper extends bodies of work focused on mesoscale methods for fluid simulations.
+This paper extends the body of work focused on mesoscale methods for fluid simulations.
 The dissipative particle dynamics and Boltzmann equation-based methods are commonly used in classical computation.
-The Boltzmann equation (which characterizes the statistical behavior of a system of particles) is focused on herein.
-This equation is primarily solved using lattice gas automata [38, 39] and the lattice Boltzmann method (LBM) [40, 41].
-LBM is the more advantageous of the two, because it enables noise resilience and flexibility in complex multiphysics simulations.
-Prior bodies of work have presented adaptations of both methods.
+Boltzmann-based equations characterize the statistical behavior of a system of particles, and their implementation in a quantum setting is the focus of this work.
+The Boltzmann methodology is primarily solved using lattice gas automata (LGA) [38, 39] and the lattice Boltzmann method (LBM) [40, 41].
+LBM is the more advantageous of the two because it enables noise resilience and flexibility in complex multiphysics simulations.
+Prior studies have presented adaptations of both methods.
 For example, previous bodies of work proposed quantum algorithms for the lattice gas model [42-44].
-More recently, a quantum lattice gas model was presented by Zamora, Budinski, Niemimaki, and Lahtinen [45] with improved efficiency.
+More recently, a quantum lattice gas model was presented by Zamora, Budinski, Niemimäki, and Lahtinen [45] with improved efficiency.
 In 2020, Todorova and Steijl [46] described a quantum algorithm for the collisionless Boltzmann equation.
-This method accounts for the case of nearly free molecular flows and ignores complex particle collisions.
+This method accounts for the case of nearly free molecular flows while excluding complex non-unitary particle collisions.